open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

   * `enrollStartTime` (v2.0): the time of the start of the enrollment for the offering, for example "13:00".
 The default is 00:00.
   * `enrollEndTime` (v2.0): the time of the end of the enrollment for the offering, for example "20:00".
 The default is 23:59.
   * `dateComment` (v2.1): a string with additional date information, for example `"The course takes place on monday morning"`

+When a waitlist is used for enrolment, the attributes below can be used to communicate this in the offering.
+There is a possibility to have an unlimited queue, in which case `hasStudentQueue` needs to be `true`.
+Or a limited queue, in which case `maxQueuedNumberStudents > 0` and the length of the remaining queue is determined by `maxQueuedNumberStudents - queuedNumberStudents`. *Note: the  queue only comes into effect when there are no regular available places.*

+  * `queuedNumberStudents` (v2.2): This is an integer >=0.
+The number of students that have a queued enrolment state for this offering.
+  * `maxQueuedNumberStudents` (v2.2): This is an integer >=0.
+The maximum number of students allowed in the queue for this offering.
+  * `hasStudentQueue` (v2.2): a boolean value (`true` or `false`) indicating whether enrolment is queued.

 ### Example